open-lab-app/open-lap-api/README.md

     "/groups/{groupId}/invitations": {
       "post": {
         "summary": "Creates an invitation",
-        "description": "This endpoint allows users with admin rights to a group to\nto invite users to openLab", "responses": {
+        "description": "This endpoint allows users with admin rights to a group to\nto invite users to openLab\n", "responses": {
           "200": {
             "description": "successful operation",